+The course will be graded as follows:

-- A. Final Examination (60%) The final examination will be a comprehensive closed book examination at the end of the semester.
-More details will be provided in class. - B. Midterm Examination (20%) The midterm examination will be the week of October 9th.
-The exact date for your midterm examination will be provided at a later date More details will be provided in class.
+A. Final Examination (70%)

+The final examination will be a comprehensive closed book examination at the end of the semester.
+More details will be provided in class.

+B. Midterm Examination (25%)

+The midterm examination will be a closed book exam during law school Midterm Week.
+The date will be posted on the Law School webpage.
+More details will be provided in class.